Top Interesting Facts About Niagara Falls

-- The water that flows over Niagara Falls comes from four of the five Great Lakes: Erie, Huron, Michigan and Superior.
-From the Falls, the water travels down the Niagara River to Lake Ontario, then to the St. Lawrence River and finally to the Atlantic Ocean.
+- The water flowing over Niagara Falls originates from four of the five Great Lakes: Erie, Huron, Michigan and Superior.
+The water flows down the Niagara River from the Falls to Lake Ontario, then to the St. Lawrence River and eventually the Atlantic Ocean.

-- Originally, 5.5 billion gallons per hour of water flowed over Niagara Falls.
-Now, however, half of this water is diverted for power by the United States and Canada.
+- Originally, water streaming over Niagara Falls was 5.5 billion gallons per hour.
+But now half of that water is being diverted by the United States and Canada for oil.

-- The average depth of the water below Niagara Falls is 170 feet, which is as deep as the Niagara Gorge banks are high.
+- The average water depth under Niagara Falls is 170 feet, which is as deep as the high banks of the Niagara Gorge.

-- Back in the 1800s, Niagara Falls was nearly frozen solid and only a small trickle of water traveled over the cliffs.
+- Back in the 1800s, Niagara Falls was almost frozen solid and flew over the cliffs with just a slight trickle of water.

-- About 600,000 gallons of water travel down Niagara Falls every second.
+- Approximately 600,000 gallons of water move every second along Niagara Falls.

-- About 20% of the drinking water in the United States goes over Niagara Falls.
+- Approximately 20 per cent of U.S. drinking water goes over Niagara Falls.

-- The formation of Niagara Falls is the result of glaciers.
+- Niagara Falls development is the product of glaciers.

-- Parts of the movies “Superman” and “Niagara,” starring Marilyn Monroe, were filmed at Niagara Falls.
+- Sections of the movies ‘Superman’ and ‘Niagara’ were shot at Niagara Falls.